 Privacy and encryption

-To safeguard all of your private data, AtlasVPN uses leading encryption standard AES-256, together with IPSec/IKEv2 transfer protocol.
+To safeguard all of your private data, AtlasVPN uses leading encryption standard AES-256, together with IPSec/IKEv2 transfer protocol (no other protocols are offered).
 For an additional layer of security, you can turn on the kill switch option, which will shut down your internet access if the VPN connection suddenly drops, keeping your browsing data safe.
+However, this option is off by default, so you’ll need to watch out for that.

 On mobile devices, these traditional security mechanisms are complemented by the SafeBrowse feature that prevents you from opening malicious websites and apps that may be infected with malware.